The Most Dangerous Roads in the World

 Leave the monster truck at home for this one.
-The inside of this 1.2 kilometre-long road tunnel is just 16 feet tall and 13 feet metres wide.
-You'll find it in the Taihang Mountains of Henan Province, China.
+The inside of this 1.2 kilometre-long road tunnel is just 5 metres tall and 4 metres wide.
+You’ll find it in the Taihang Mountains of Henan Province, China.
 It was constructed in 1977 by 13 locals, although the reason that it took five years to build is that several villagers died on the job.
-There are 30 "windows" carved out of the rock, but we don't recommend stopping for a selfie.
+There are 30 “windows” carved out of the rock, but we don’t recommend stopping for a selfie.
 And if the thought of driving through this particular tunnel gives you chills, consider this: Before it was built, locals from the village it connects to used a ladder to get back and forth.

 Zojila Pass, India

-A nine kilometre road 11,500 feet above sea level, this Himalayan highway connects Ladakh and Kashmir.
-The uneven road surface means it's only really suitable for off-road vehicles, and during the colder months, wind, snow, and rain make this road even more of a challenge.
-This is another place where it's probably best not to look down; at some points, there's only several thousand yards of nothingness between you and the valleys below.
+A nine-kilometre road 11,500 feet above sea level, this Himalayan highway connects Ladakh and Kashmir.
+The uneven road surface means it’s only really suitable for off-road vehicles, and during the colder months, wind, snow and rain turn the terrain into one of the most dangerous roads in the world.
+This is another place where it’s probably best not to look down; at some points, there’s a sheer drop of several thousand metres to the valleys below.

 Karakoram Highway, between China and Pakistan

-The Karakoram Highway connects China and Pakistan and at 15,400 feet above sea level, it's the highest paved road in the world.
+The Karakoram Highway connects China and Pakistan and at 15,400 feet above sea level, it’s the highest paved road in the world.
 A total of 82 workers died during construction, mostly due to rockslides, which remain an ever-present hazard to this day.
-There are no barriers, and many of the drivers who've had accidents on the road have been victims of altitude sickness or possibly distracted by the spectacular views of K2.
+There are few barriers, and many of the drivers who’ve had accidents on the road have been victims of altitude sickness or possibly distracted by the spectacular views of K2.
 The good news?
-There are plans to widen the road from 32 feet to nearly 100.
+There are plans to widen the road from 10 metres to nearly 30.
 The bad news?
 Authorities believe that this could see the number of vehicles triple.

 Canning Stock Route, Australia

-This road certainly doesn't offer much in the way of views.
-There's dust, dust, and more dust, and hardly any road signs to point you in the right direction.
-This 1,850 kilometre-long track in Western Australia is regarded as the world's most remote road, and you'll need three weeks to drive it from start to finish.
+This road certainly doesn’t offer much in the way of views.
+There’s dust, dust, and more dust, and hardly any road signs to point you in the right direction.
+This remote 1,850 kilometre-long track in Western Australia is regarded as one of the most dangerous roads in the world, and you’ll need three weeks to drive it from start to finish.
 Doing this road trip during the warmer months is almost impossible due to the searing heat, and drivers are advised to travel in multi-vehicle convoys.
-The road is in a bad state of repair, which is why drivers are urged to leave room not just food and drink but for spare parts, too.
+The road is in a bad state of repair, which is why drivers are urged to leave room not just for food and drink, but for spare parts, too.